kyuupichan/electrumx/docs/ENVIRONMENT.rst

 --------------

-In response to the `server.peers.subscribe` RPC call, ElectrumX will only return peer servers that is has recently connected to and verified basic functionality.
+In response to the `server.peers.subscribe` RPC call, ElectrumX will only return peer servers that it has recently connected to and verified basic functionality.

 If you are not running a Tor proxy ElectrumX will be unable to connect